What is Proof of Authority?

 Proof of Authority (PoA) is a consensus algorithm that is generally less well known than, say, Proof of Work

-.
+and Proof of Stake.
 Yet it is an algorithm used by many blockchains.
 It ensures that the blockchain can be used by a completely different audience.
 Private blockchains in particular use the Proof of Authority algorithm.

 Proof of Authority

 In 2017, the co-founder and former CTO of Ethereum had developed the Proof of Authority algorithm.
 He did this as a solution to several blockchains that were based on Ethereum

 .
 Blockchains that were used in certain situations encountered various problems with Proof of Work and Proof of Stake.
 However, it was initially created against spam attacks on Ethereum's test network.

 takes place like in other consensus algorithms.
 Normally, the one with the most computing power or the largest stake is allowed to add new blocks to the blockchain

 .
 With Proof of Authority, those who may add blocks are already selected in advance.
 Thus, only a few nodes are responsible for validating the transactions.
 We also call these nodes the 'authorities'.

 This makes the network a lot less large and less decentralized.
 There are a lot fewer nodes that are allowed to validate transactions.
 Now, this sounds like a big disadvantage.
 However, it is actually a big advantage, given the user situations of Proof of Authority blockchains.